data-mechanics/course-2016-fal-proj/ggelinas/README.md

 #Boston Crime Rates Relations

 ##Introduction
-In this project, using data from the city of Boston we seek to understand crime rates in relation to hospitals, police districts, and property.
+In this project we used data from the city of Boston to try and understand crime rates and their relation to hospitals, police districts, and property value.
 We wanted to determine:
 <ol>
-    <li>If crime were more likely in areas of lower property values
+    <li>If crime was more likely to happen in areas with lower property values
-    <li>If hospitals are optimally located around crime areas
+    <li>If hospitals are located around crime areas
 </ol>

-The data sets being used for analysis are acquired publicly from the city of Boston data portal.
-Furthermore, the techniques being used within this project are correlation coefficient and k-means clustering.
-With these techniques, we hope to yield desirable results.
+The data sets being used for this analysis are acquired from the city of Boston's data portal.
+The techniques that we used in this project are correlation coefficient and k-means clustering.
+With these techniques, we hope to find out if crime is more likely to occur in areas with lower property value and if hospitals are strategically located closer to areas with high crime rates.

 ##Data Sets

 ###Boston Police Stations
-This database contains information about the 12 police districts within the city of Boston.
-The data set contains the name of each police district with their respective district number.
-Furthermore, it provides addresses, geographical coordinate, and zip codes.
+This data set contains information about the 12 police districts within the city of Boston.
+It includes the name of each police district and their respective district number.
+It also provides addresses, geographical coordinates, and zip codes.

 ###Boston Hospitals